 Your documentation tells a story, but your actions give it credibility.
 To fortify your claim, demonstrate an undeniable depth of connection.

-Just as crucial as building ties in one country is methodically cutting them in another.
+Just as important as building ties in one country is methodically cutting them in another.
 Your goal is a clean break that leaves no room for interpretation.

 Use this "Clean Break Checklist" to guide your actions: